Calm as a Spiritual Practice

 Setting boundaries without guilt.

-Walking away from arguments you don’t need to win.
+Walking away from arguments you do not need to win.

 Calm is a form of love.